Mango Salsa is sweet, tangy, lightly spiced, and ready in minutes. Fresh and vibrant, it’s perfect as a dip, topping, or side dish!

-Fruit Salsa is an easy, healthy recipe that’s perfect for an Appetizer or as a topping for your main dish.
-This juicy mango version of fruit salsa uses tropical fruit for a sweet and tangy tropical flavor perfect for summer.
+This Mango Salsa is an easy, healthy recipe that’s perfect for an Appetizer or as a topping for your main dish.
+Also try making my Pineapple Salsa and Fruit Salsa!

-Mango Salsa will make a delicious appetizer for your next party.
+This salsa will make a delicious appetizer for your next party.
 You can put out a big bowl along with your favorite tortilla chips for dipping.
-With just a little prep you’ll have a healthy snack that all your guests are sure to love.
+With just a little prep, you’ll have a healthy snack that all your guests are sure to love.
 It’s a quick and easy way to enjoy the Fresh Mango Salsa.
 However, the tropical fruit flavors also make a great addition to a variety of dinner recipes.

 Ingredients